Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals

-In Section~\ref{secapp} we will show how to apply these results to sequences of monomial ideals.
-We will show that he lengths of effectively given sequences of monomial ideals is bounded in terms of the Hardy function of level determined by the type of the underlying well partial ordering.
+In Section~\ref{secapp} we will show that the lengths of effectively given sequences of lower sets and effectively given sequences of monomial ideals in $F[X,Y]$ are bounded from below by Hardy functions whose levels are determined by the type of the underlying well partial ordering.

 In a future paper \cite{genlower}, we will extend these results to lower sets in products of larger ordinals as well.